 ARLA has released its Private Rented Sector Report for December 2018.
 As per the report, the number of tenants experiencing rent hikes continued to increase till August 2018 but then started to fall during the rest of the year.
 But in 2019, the report predicted, the tenant would experience the upward trend in rents as the Parliament had passed the much-awaited Tenant Fees Bill which, after Royal Assent, would become a law and would be implemented on 1st June 2019.

-Landlords, over the last few years, have been facing continued pressure on their profitability because of the constant regulatory changes and the tenant fees ban will only add to their burden.
+Landlords, over the last few years, have been facing continued pressure on their profitability.
+They fear that the constant regulatory changes and the tenant fees ban will only add to their burden.
 Majority of the landlords, therefore, will either start increasing rents for tenants or exit the market.

-Following are the key findings of the private rented Sector Report published for December 2018:
+Following are the key findings of the ARLA’s Private Rented Sector Report published for December 2018:

-- Average number of tenants experiencing rent rise increased till August 2018 but started to fall in September 2018 and showed a downward trend till December 2018.
+- The average number of tenants experiencing rent rise increased till August 2018 but started to fall in September 2018 and showed a downward trend until December 2018.

-- In December 2018, 18 percent of tenants have experienced a rent rise which is the lowest figure recorded since December 2017, when 16 percent of tenants experienced rent rise.
+- In December 2018, 18 per cent of tenants have experienced a rent rise.
+It is the lowest figure since December 2017, when 16 per cent of tenants experienced rent rise.
 Between December 2017 till August 2018, the number of tenants experienced rent rise kept increasing.